Agentic Code Development: How Oktiv Labs Ships Faster Without Scaling Headcount

 Parallel execution at scale.
 A single senior engineer overseeing multiple agents can drive work across several tracks simultaneously — something that would previously require a team of five or six.
 The bottleneck shifts from execution capacity to decision-making quality.

 Consistency at speed.
 Agents apply the same patterns, conventions, and standards every time.
 Codebases stay clean even when moving fast.
-This matters more than it sounds — most technical debt isn't created intentionally, it's created when humans are rushed and skip steps.
+This matters more than it sounds — most technical debt doesn't happen intentionally — humans create it when they're moving fast and skip steps.

 Documentation that actually exists.
 Agents generate inline documentation, changelog entries, and implementation summaries as a byproduct of the work.
 This isn't a tax on velocity — it happens in the same pass as the code.